Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi

 Backend & data

-- Supabase (Postgres + Auth + Storage + RLS) — 40 migrations, row-level security on every table, role-based policies
+Supabase (Postgres + Auth + Storage) with row-level security on every table and role-based access policies

 Payments

-- TUS resumable uploads tus-js-client) from the browser directly to Cloudflare Stream
+Resumable uploads from the browser directly to the streaming CDN

 Email

-- 24 templated, preference-aware notification types across auth, viewer, advertiser, and admin flows — sorted into priority tiers so transactional mail always sends and "nice-to-have" mail respects user toggles
+Templated, preference-aware notification system across auth, viewer, advertiser, and admin flows — sorted into priority tiers so transactional mail always sends and optional notifications respect user preferences

 Architecture Highlights

-Three pieces of this build that I'm especially proud of, explained plainly:
+Three pieces of this build that I'm especially proud of:

 1. Atomic per-view settlement

 Visitors get a fingerprint-based anonymous session the moment they land — before signup.
-That lets me rate-limit, detect duplicates, and track fraud signals from the very first video they watch.
+That lets the system rate-limit, detect duplicates, and track fraud signals from the very first video they watch.
+The pipeline scores each session across multiple device and network signals.
+High-risk sessions are blocked outright.
+When a guest eventually signs up, their session history and any flags transfer to their new account.

 The video feed isn't a simple "give me active campaigns" query.
-It's a SECURITY DEFINER Postgres function that runs as the current user (or anonymous), filters to active campaigns, flags each video with already_verified for that viewer, and sorts verified videos to the bottom rather than hiding them.
-That way an engaged user never sees an empty feed, but the client knows to skip the quiz overlay on videos they've already earned from — they can keep watching, just not double-earn.
+It filters to active campaigns, flags each video with whether the current viewer has already verified it, and sorts verified videos to the bottom rather than hiding them.
+That way an engaged user never sees an empty feed, but the app knows to skip the quiz overlay on videos they've already earned from — they can keep watching, just not double-earn.

 Challenges I Worked Through

 Getting the money flow right.
-Early versions of the settlement function debited the advertiser's credit balance and inserted a deduction transaction on every verified view — double-counting the same spend, because the advertiser had already paid the full budget at publish time.
+Early versions double-counted spend because the advertiser's balance was debited at both publish time and on each verified view.
 I redesigned the model so the advertiser is debited once at publish (budget locked into the campaign), and verified views only decrement that campaign's remaining budget.
-Three migrations and one enum-cast bug later, every settlement is one atomic transaction with no silent failure modes — including a switch from UPDATE to INSERT ...
-ON CONFLICT on the platform-revenue row so revenue accounting can never quietly no-op.
+Every settlement is now one atomic transaction with no silent failure modes.

-Anonymous users inside a row-level-security world.
-Letting non-logged-in viewers watch and verify videos while keeping RLS (row-level security at the database) strict on every table took careful use of SECURITY DEFINER Postgres functions and a fingerprint-keyed anonymous-session table that bridges to a real user on signup.
+Anonymous users inside a secure database.
+Letting non-logged-in viewers watch and verify videos while keeping strict row-level security on every table required careful architecture.
 The result: guests can use the product fully, but the database never relaxes its access rules.

 Mobile feed performance.
-Vertical swipe physics that don't feel janky required hand-tuning preload windows by network quality (3-slot preload on fast connections, 2-slot on slow), debouncing buffering states so brief network blips don't flash a spinner, and capping Video.js to 1080p so older phones don't thermally throttle mid-ad.
+Vertical swipe physics that don't feel janky required hand-tuning preload windows by network quality, debouncing buffering states so brief network blips don't flash a spinner, and capping video quality so older phones don't thermally throttle mid-ad.

 Email without becoming a spam machine.
-24 notification types across 4 user roles, sorted into priority tiers (P0 transactional → P3 nice-to-have), with per-category preference toggles stored as JSON on each profile.
-Every send is wrapped in a fire-and-forget async block so a failed email can never block a successful payment or campaign action.
+Dozens of notification types across multiple user roles, sorted into priority tiers, with per-category preference toggles.
+Every send is async so a failed email can never block a successful payment or campaign action.

 Roadmap